-The CAP Center mission is to help students become successful, serious, and self-aware individuals who graduate from Graceland and move on for advanced study and/or productive careers that help them live rewarding lives.
-The atmosphere of the CAP Center is a friendly, accepting, and personal one, where students feel welcomed and accepted for who they are.
+Our mission is to help students become successful, serious and self-aware individuals who graduate from Graceland and move on for advanced study and/or productive careers that help them live rewarding lives.
+The atmosphere in student services is a friendly, accepting and personal one where students feel welcomed and accepted for who they are.
 Each student is challenged and supported to grow as an individual.
 Information of a personal nature is kept strictly confidential.

 Graceland uses a dual academic advising model.

-Academic advisors are available in the CAP Center to help students develop a schedule of classes, and talk with them about their career goals.
+Academic advisors are available in Career Services to help students develop a schedule of classes, and talk with them about their career goals.
 Once a student has formally decided their major, a faculty advisor will finish helping them with their academic plan.
 Advisors are always happy to spend time with students discussing majors at Graceland, and what graduation requirements are connected to each major.

 Graceland University is blessed with a very diverse campus community that is supported through many organizations and offices.
-International Programs primarily assists international students in successfully accomplishing their academic, social and professional objectives by:
+The Intercultural Office primarily assists international students in successfully accomplishing their academic, social and professional objectives by:

 - Providing sessions for orientation and ongoing needs throughout their university career